15 Most Affordable States for Assisted Living in 2026 [Cost Guide]

 Georgia Medicaid and financial aid

-Georgia’s Medicaid program provides several assistance pathways for qualifying seniors.
-The Elderly and Disabled Waiver Program (formerly Community Care Services Program) covers services including adult day healthcare, alternative living arrangements, emergency response systems, and meal delivery.
-The SOURCE program (Service Options Using Resources in a Community Environment) coordinates primary care physicians with home and community-based service coordinators for improved healthcare delivery.
+Georgia's Medicaid provides several pathways for qualifying seniors.
+The Elderly and Disabled Waiver Program (formerly Community Care Services Program) covers adult day healthcare, alternative living, emergency response systems, and meal delivery.
+The SOURCE program coordinates primary care physicians with home and community-based service coordinators for improved healthcare delivery.

-To qualify for these programs in 2024, applicants must have monthly income under $2,829 and possess resources below $2,000, excluding homes worth less than $713,000.
+Qualification in 2024 requires monthly income under $2,829 and resources below $2,000 (excluding homes worth less than $713,000).
 Applicants must also meet nursing facility level of care requirements.

 Georgia cost of living

-Many counties offer senior school tax exemptions for residents over 62, potentially saving thousands annually.
-These tax advantages can help offset assisted living costs for eligible seniors.
+Many counties offer senior school tax exemptions for those over 62, potentially saving thousands annually and helping offset assisted living costs.

 Georgia availability of facilities

-The Georgia Department of Community Health licenses and regulates all assisted living communities throughout the state.
-These facilities undergo regular safety inspections to ensure seniors receive quality care in supportive environments.
-While the state doesn’t establish eligibility standards for assisted living entry, Medicaid has specific requirements for funding coverage.
-Currently, Medicaid finances more than 70% of assisted living stays for qualified low-income seniors.
+The Georgia Department of Community Health licenses and regulates all assisted living communities.
+Facilities undergo regular safety inspections.
+While Georgia does not set entry standards, Medicaid does have specific requirements.
+Currently, Medicaid pays for over 70% of assisted living stays for qualified low-income seniors.

 South Carolina